tsyne/tsyne/README.md

 ## Architecture

-Jyne uses a unique architecture to bridge TypeScript and Go:
+Tsyne uses a unique architecture to bridge TypeScript and Go:

 ```
 ┌─────────────────────┐